 How do you resolve a cyberattack as quickly and completely as possible?
-A cyber incident response plan is designed to answer that question.
+A cyber incident response checklist is a plan designed to answer that question.
 The plan kicks in immediately after an attack and outlines exactly how your company will use its resources to minimize the damage and overcome the incident.
 In as much detail as possible, it describes who will be involved, what individuals’ roles will be, and which procedures they will need to follow.

-Every business can benefit from having a cybersecurity incident response plan.
+Every business can benefit from having a cybersecurity incident response checklist or plan.
 However, this is especially true for small businesses — which often lack the robust cyber defense resources of larger companies.
 Without internal cybersecurity teams, small businesses can still enlist the help of third-party cybersecurity experts and install automated cyber threat detection solutions.
 These are helpful in preventing attacks, but it’s always possible for a hacker to slip past your defenses.

 Having a plan for responding to cyber incidents can mitigate the consequences of a malware infection (or other cyber threat), thereby minimizing damage and saving the business from losing money and customer trust.
-To ensure your small business is ready to respond to a cyberattack, follow this cybersecurity incident response plan checklist:
+To ensure your small business is ready to respond to a cyberattack, follow this cybersecurity incident response checklist:

 ● Identify your threat model.
 First on the list is outlining the most common types of threats.
 Create a threat model for your business by first identifying the biggest gaps in your current cybersecurity strategy.
 Next, consider what types of incidents you’re most vulnerable to.
 Understanding where threats are coming from and how they’ll impact your business is critical.

 ● Create a chain of command.
 A fast response depends on having a clearly defined plan that outlines who can delegate responsibilities amid the chaos of a cyber incident.
 Create a chain of command that defines the entire team hierarchy, starting with the business owner.
 Make sure to list alternative points of contact in case someone is unavailable for any reason.